Kytoh/StripePayments/README.md

 * Responsive design
 * Warning if JavaScript is disabled
 * Charge single amounts with Stripe
 * Admin panel with login
-* Registry is not allowed.
+* Registering is not allowed.
 Administrators must be declared manually.

 ToDo
 ===============